Theodor Ludwig Wilhelm von Bischoff

-Theodor Ludwig Wilhelm von Bischoff (28 October 1807 in Hannover – 5 December 1882 in Munich) was a German physician and biologist.
+Theodor Ludwig Wilhelm von Bischoff (28 October 1807 in Hannover – 5 December 1882 in Munich) was a German medical doctor and biologist.

 Biography

-He lectured on pathological anatomy at Heidelberg (1835-1843) and held professorships in anatomy and physiology at Giessen (1843-1855) and Munich, where he was appointed to the chair of anatomy and physiology in 1854.
+He lectured on pathological anatomy at Heidelberg University (1835-1843) and held professorships in anatomy and physiology at the University of Giessen (1843-1855), and the Ludwig-Maximilians-Universität München, where he was appointed to the chair of anatomy and physiology in 1854.
 In 1843, Theodor von Bischoff was elected as member of the German Academy of Sciences.

 His most important contributions were made in embryology with a series of four exhaustive memoirs on the development of the mammalian ovum; published in 1842 (rabbit), 1845 (dog), 1852 (guinea pig), and 1854 (roe deer).
 His studies concerning animal metabolism by measuring urea were less successful, as was his research on the anatomy of skull and brain.

 He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1878.